The-best-cat/timed_modifiers_api-fabric-1.21.7/README.md

 ***

 ### Alternative 2
-If you find writing EntityAttributes.XYZ too repetitive, you can even retrieve the ```TimedModifierContainer``` of that attribute.
+If you find writing EntityAttributes.XYZ too repetitive, you can even retrieve the ```TimedModifierContainer``` of that attribute directly.

 **Example:**
 ```